"" Nurturing Your Mind: Proven Ways to Take Care Your Mental Health - Health and Fitness Informatics

 • Regulate mood (healthy fats, lean proteins)

-• Reduce symptoms of anxiety and depression (omega-3 such as walnuts, flaxseeds, salmon)
+• Reduce symptoms of anxiety and depression (omega-3, such as walnuts, flaxseeds, and salmon)

 Avoiding excessive sugar and caffeine intake can also help stabilize your mood and energy levels.
 Think of your diet as fuel for your mind—what you eat directly impacts how you feel.